Tuguegarao Cathedral: Architecture

 The main focal point of the façade is the deeply recessed oculus.
 To the left of the church rises the five-storey quadrilateral bell tower.
 The tower mirrors motifs from the façade such as the pilasters and framed windows.
 Blind windows can be found on the base.
 The bell tower is topped with a roofed canopy and a cross.

 Some few meters away from the church is the Catholic cemetery with its notable brick arched entryway and fence.

 Restoration

-Spearheaded by the city's parish priest, Monsignor Gerard Ariston Perez, the parishioners started accumulating 25 million pesos for the restoration of the church.
+Spearheaded by the city's parish priest, Gerard Ariston Perez, the parishioners started accumulating 25 million pesos for the restoration of the church.
 Included in the church's restoration are the rehabilitation of worn-out bricks, reverting the original painted ceiling from the trussed ceiling and the altarpieces.